 |

-Ribbed Soap Saver
+Ribbed Soap Saver Crochet Pattern

 This ribbed soap saver pattern has a lovely ribbed texture, which would make for a lovely scrubber as well.
 However, the material is thick, so make sure to hang it somewhere where it can dry in between your showers.
-It also has a lot of stretch in it lengthwise, so to prevent it from stretching too far and maintain its texture, you may want to insert a liner before using.
+It also has a lot of stretch in its length, so to prevent it from stretching too far and maintain its texture, you may want to insert a liner before using.

 Ribbed Soap Saver ~ FREE Crochet Pattern